bobbayj/shibuya-optics/README.md

 # Other
 Fun fact: name of this repo was inspired by the Shibuya crossing.
 I was going to try and recognise objects from YouTube's livestream of the Shibuya crossing, but some forethought told me that won't be super useful...

+Nonetheless, good opportunity to practice my machine learning for fun - can be used to detect the demographic in the area for smarter advertising in areas like these?